supahgreg/cf-for-k8s/docs/deploy.md

 Currently, we test the following two container registries:

-- [hub.docker.com](https://hub.docker.com/) is pretty easy to get started:
+- [Docker Hub](https://hub.docker.com/) is pretty easy to get started:
    1. Create an account in [hub.docker.com](https://hub.docker.com/).
 Note down the user name and password you used during signup.
    1. Create a repository in your account.
 Note down the repository name.